Home » Posts tagged 'euro' (Page 3)

 Will the Euro Survive by 2021?

+Will the Euro Survive by 2021?
 The results of the Italian election is just starting to sink in.
 The rise of comedian Beppo Grillo to Italy’s most successful politician, who won 32.7% of the popular voted compared to Merkel winning 32.8% in the German election.
-Following the election on March 4th, Grillo’s “five-star” party took by far the first place.
-Brussels is still in shock and trembling as its mood has changed from he is just a joke to “OMG!
-This threatens the very existence of the EU”.
+Following the election on March 4th, Grillo’s “five-star” party took […]

 The Way to Survive Hyperinflation

-COMMENT: Mr. Armstrong; I just wanted to comment that I am from Venezuela.
+The Way to Survive Hyperinflation COMMENT: Mr. Armstrong; I just wanted to comment that I am from Venezuela.
 My father came here to visit me in Florida where I live with a Green Card.
-Everything he saved in life for his retirement is now worthless and it does not even pay to travel back to collect his pension.
-The hyperinflation is a collapse in the confidence of government as you have explained.
-Those who saved for their retirement and had pensions, lose everything.
-They will be paid the amount that they were promised, but it will not even buy a single night’s dinner and soon a beer.
+Everything he saved in life for his retirement is now worthless and it does not even pay to travel back to […]

 The euro area’s deepening political divide

-Two European elections – in Germany on 24 September 2017 and Italy on 4 March 2018 – warn that the peoples of Europe are drifting apart.
+The euro area’s deepening political divide Two European elections – in Germany on 24 September 2017 and Italy on 4 March 2018 – warn that the peoples of Europe are drifting apart.
 Much of the recent deepening of these divisions can be traced to Europe’s single currency, the euro.
-This column argues that the political divide in Europe may now be hard to roll back absent a shift in focus to national priorities that pay urgent attention to the needs of those being left behind.
+This column argues that the political […]

 How the Euro Will Be Killed by Politicians

-The man who is killing the Euro as a viable currency is none other than Donald Franciszek Tusk who is a Polish politician who has been the President of the European Council since 2014.
-He is the living example why politicians MUST be prohibited from making any decisions whatsoever regarding economics and finance.
-These people have ZERO qualifications in the field yet rise to the top of politics and then assume positions based entirely upon politics – not economics.
+How the Euro Will Be Killed by Politicians The man who is killing the Euro as a viable currency is none other than Donald Franciszek Tusk who is a Polish politician who has been the President of the European Council since 2014.
+He is the living example why politicians MUST be prohibited from making any decisions […]

 ECB minutes reveal fears over Trump currency wars